Denmark in World War II: Invasion

-Sixteen Danish soldiers died in the invasion, but after two hours the Danish government surrendered, believing that resistance was futile and hoping to work out an advantageous agreement with Germany.
+Sixteen Danish soldiers died in the invasion, but after less than six hours the Danish government surrendered, believing that resistance was futile and hoping to work out an advantageous agreement with Germany.
 Not only was the flat Jutland territory a perfect area for the German army to operate in, the surprise attack on Copenhagen had made any attempt to defend Zealand impossible.
 The Germans had also been quick to establish control over the bridge across the Little Belt, thus gaining access to the island of Funen.
 Believing that further resistance would only result in the futile loss of more Danish lives, the Danish cabinet ultimately decided to bow to the German pressure "under protest".
 The German forces were technologically sophisticated and numerous; the Danish forces comparatively tiny and using obsolete equipment; partially a result of a pre-war policy of trying to avoid antagonizing Germany by not supplying the army with modern equipment.
 Even stiff resistance from the Danes would not have lasted long.
 Questions have been raised around the apparent fact that the German forces did not seem to expect any resistance, invading with unarmored ships and vehicles.

 Other territories within the Kingdom of Denmark

 Faroe Islands

 After the occupation of Denmark, British forces from 12 April 1940 made a pre-emptive bloodless invasion of the Faroe Islands to prevent their occupation by German troops.
 Britain took over the areas where Denmark previously had given support, and the islands now became dependent on the United Kingdom, which began to participate in fishing production and supplied the islands with important goods.

 The British fortified positions in strategically important locations in the Faroe Islands.
 Sounds and fjords were mined, and at the island of Vágar, British engineers built a military aviation base.
-Up to 8,000 British soldiers were stationed in the islands, which at that time had 30,000 inhabitants.
+Up to 8,000 British servicemembers were stationed in the islands, which at that time had 30,000 inhabitants.

 The Faroe Islands were repeatedly attacked by German aircraft, suffering minimal damage.
-However, 25 Faroese ships were lost and 132 sailors died, corresponding to approx. 0.4% of the Faroese population at the time.
+That said, 25 Faroese ships were lost and 132 sailors died.

 Iceland

-From 1918 until 1944, Iceland was self-governing, but the Danish king (King Christian X) was the head of state of both Denmark and Iceland.
-The United Kingdom occupied Iceland on 10 May 1940 to pre-empt German occupation, turning it over to the then-neutral United States in July 1941, before the latter's entry into the war in December 1941.
-Officially remaining neutral throughout World War II, Iceland became a fully independent republic on 17 June 1944.
+From 1918 until 1944, Iceland was in a Personal Union with the Danish king (King Christian X) being the head of state of both Denmark and Iceland.
+The United Kingdom occupied Iceland on 10 May 1940 to preempt German occupation, turning it over to the then-neutral United States in July 1941, before the latter's entry into the war in December 1941.
+Officially remaining neutral throughout World War II, Iceland became an independent republic on 17 June 1944.